LI-Ke/spark-standalone-cluster-on-docker/README.md

 docker exec -it $(docker-compose ps -q spark-worker) java -jar kafkaProducer.jar lubm.nt 172.17.0.3:9092 S-1i 1
 ```

-The result in the terminal is :
+The output result in the comsumer terminal is :

 ![results of consumer](https://github.com/LI-Ke/spark-standalone-cluster-on-docker/blob/master/tmp/results%20of%20consumer.png)

 #### Let's look at the web UI of this spark standalone cluster.